AdobeDocs/experience-manager-cloud-service.en/help/operations/maintenance.md

 In order for the configuration to be valid:

-must include at least one of versionPurge and auditLogPurge objects all properties must be defined.
-There are no inherited defaults. the types (integers, strings, booleans, etc) in the property table below must be respected
+* must include at least one of versionPurge and auditLogPurge objects
+* all properties must be defined.
+There are no inherited defaults.
+* the types (integers, strings, booleans, etc) in the property table below must be respected

+>[!NOTE]
-Note: You can use yq to validate locally the YAML formatting of your configuration file (for example, yq cdn.yaml).
+>You can use `yq` to validate locally the YAML formatting of your configuration file (for example, `yq cdn.yaml`).

-3- Configure non-production and production configuration pipelines.
+3- Configure the non-production and production configuration pipelines.

 RDEs do not support purging.
 For other environment types, create a targeted deployment config pipeline in Cloud Manager.